-- 1. Select Start > Control Panel > System and Maintenance > System. - 2.
+- 1. Select Start > Control Panel > System and Security > System. - 2.
 In the left pane, click System Protection. - 3.
 Click the System Protection tab. - 4.
-Under Automatic restore points, select the disk for which you want to create a restore point. - 5.
-Click Create.
+Under Protection Settings, select the disk for which you want to create a restore point. - Click Create. - 6.
+Follow the on-screen instructions.